-In an effort to avoid any collisions, aircraft must be separated by a certain altitude from any other aircraft when crossing tracks.
+In an effort to avoid any collisions, aircraft must be separated by a certain altitude when crossing tracks.
 Often times, this leads to aircraft operating below optimal altitude in order to cross a track.
-With increased navigational accuracy, the need for this will be greatly reduced.
+With increased navigational accuracy, the occurrence of this will be greatly reduced.

 As a result of the FANS mandate, non-FANS aircraft are unable to transition through or fly above the North Atlantic Tracks, resulting in undesirable, inefficient routes; therefore, it is to the benefit of any fleet to integrate FANS onto their aircraft in order to use the most efficient routes.

 Currently, there are no FANS 1/A+ mandates for the United States or European domestic airspace.

 The following summary of information was obtained from an article written by David Nostrum, an Opsgroup team member.
 For more information regarding the North Atlantic Datalink expansions and exemptions, visit ops.group.

 North Atlantic Flight Information Regions (FIRs) have published NOTAMs further expanding North Atlantic Data Link mandate rules.

 As previously mentioned, all aircraft wishing to fly in the North Atlantic Tracks (NATs) between FL290-FL410 must be equipped with Controller-Pilot Data Link Communications (CPDLC) and Automatic Dependent Surveillance-Contracts (ADS-C).